The-OpenROAD-Project/OpenROAD/docs/contrib/PlatformBringUp.md

 ## setRC Configuration <a name="setRCConfiguration"></a>

-setRC allows the user to define resistances and capacitances for layers and vias using the `set_layer_rc` command..
-This is useful when these values are missing from the tech file.
+setRC allows the user to define resistances and capacitances for layers and vias using the `set_layer_rc` command.
 There is also a command that allows you to set the resistance and capacitance of routing wires using the `set_wire_rc`.
-Following is a generic example of a setRC configuration file which sets the resistance and capacitance of five metal layers, 4 vias, one signal wire, and one clock wire.
+Following is a generic example of a setRC configuration file which sets the resistance and capacitance of five metal layers, four vias, one signal wire, and one clock wire.

 ```